benpaodewuhuarou/front-end-knowledge-point/javascript.md

 It is a proxy of a value not known when the promise is created, it can associates multiple handlers with an asynchronous action's success value and failure reason.(reject,resolve,pending)
 #### this key word
 The value of this, when used in a function, is the object that "owns" the function.The value of this, when used in an object, is the object itself.
 The this keyword in an object constructor does not have a value.
 It is only a substitute for the new object.The value of this will become the new object when the constructor is used to create an object.
+#### Scope and Context
+scope is function-based while context is object-based.scope pertains to the variable access of a function when it is invoked.
+Context is always the value of the this keywor which is a reference to the object that "owns" the currently executing code.
+#### execution context
+An execution context can be divided into a creation and execution phase.
+In the creation phase, the interpreter will first create a variable object (also called an activation object) that is composed of all the variables, function declarations, and arguments defined inside the execution context.
+From there the scope chain is initialized next, and the value of this is determined last.
+Then in the execution phase, code is interpreted and executed.

 -----